All Episodes

 Feinberg, I'm sorry.

-That when he took over the banks and the automobile companies, he said, I don't want to run these companies.
+You should stress, and no one is questioning Obama about this, that when he took over the banks and the automobile companies, he said, I don't want to run these companies.

-He said, We'll just be shareholders.
+He said, we'll just be shareholders.

-See, it's our it's our money, the taxpayers' money.
+See, it's our money, the taxpayers' money.

 He said, I don't want to, and I'll give the money back.